About HMP YOI Peterborough

 EDC wing image

-A key part of the Early Days Centre is the presence of ‘Insiders’ – existing prisoners who have been vetted and trained to provide peer support to new arrivals.
-The Insiders are able to spend time with them to explain how the prison works, what is expected of them and what they can expect during their time in the prison.
+'Insiders' are existing prisoners who have been vetted and trained to provide peer support to new arrivals.
+They can spend time with them to explain how the prison works, what is expected of them and what they can expect of their time in HMP Peterborough.

 Insiders can also help staff to identify prisoners who may be struggling to adjust or require additional support.
 As part of their duty of care and without breaching confidentiality, they are able to flag to staff that a prisoner may be feeling down or showing signs of potential self-harm, enabling officers to monitor their wellbeing and offer support where appropriate.